 You get to develop and work with the dynamic duo of creativity and logic.

 The job of a UX designer is never devoid of creativity and logic.
 Both are integral components of the job.
-You not only get to work on new-found insights but build a strong sense of logic with the task.
+You not only get to work on new-found insights and UX research but build a strong sense of logic with the task.

 You get well-paid for the position.